Asiim/TDD-chess/README.md

 - ~~Prevent queen from moving n fields diagonally (y decreases with x decreased, friendly figure on destination)~~
 - ~~Prevent queen to move like knight~~
 - ~~Queen changes position~~
+- ~~Prevent queen from moving vertically if king is left under atack~~
+- ~~Prevent queen from moving horizontally if king is left under atack~~
+- ~~Prevent queen from moving diagonally if king is left under atack~~

 ### King tests:
 - ~~King init~~